EphraimFriedman/Restaurant-review/part-2/README.md

 #### Future Site

 Our enhancements will make it so the user never leaves the homepage.
-All the requests will be AJAX requests, and we'll update the DOM based on the responses.
-After the site is updated, here's what the user experience will be.
+All the requests will be AJAX requests and the DOM will update based on the responses.
+After the site is updated, here's what the user experience will be:

-User visits the site root.
+1. User visits the site root.
+1. All `Post`s are listed in the main body of the page.
-User fills out and submits the form.
-Details of the saved post are added to the DOM (without refreshing).
+1. User fills out and submits the form.
+Details of the saved `Post` are added to the DOM (without refreshing)
-Note that the form is also reset to allow another post.
+1. The form is also reset thus allowing another `Post`.

 ![](mockups/ajax_post.gif)